Harish-Madhavan/NLP_RTPS/README.md

    ```bash
    python main.py
    ```
-   *Note: The first time you run this, it will download the NLLB-200 model (~2.4GB).
-This might take a few minutes.*
+   *Note: The first time you run this, it will automatically download the HY-MT1.5 model (~1.1GB).
+This might take a few minutes depending on your connection.*

 ### 2. Frontend Setup (React)
 1. Open another terminal and navigate to the `frontend` directory: